brickbots/PiFinder/docs/user_guide.md

 While viewing the chart you can adjust it's appearance and FOV in several ways:

-* B Function key: Toggle reticle state.
+* _B_ Function key: Toggle reticle state.
 There are several brightness levels including off.
-* C Function key: Toggle constellation line brightness.
+* _C_ Function key: Toggle constellation line brightness.
-* D Function key: Toggle observing list marker brightness.
+* _D_ Function key: Toggle observing list marker brightness.
 This will show markers for DSO objects in your observing list.
-* Up / Down:  Increase or decrees the field of view (zoom).
+* _UP/DN_ :  Increase or decrees the field of view (zoom).
 This ranges from 5 degrees to 60 degrees.
-* Holding the 'A' function key will bring up settings for the chart including the above reticle/constellation brightness
+* Holding the _A_ function key will bring up settings for the chart including the above reticle/constellation brightness

 ### Catalog
 ![Catalog screenshot](../images/screenshots/CATALOG_001_docs.png)

 The catalog screen allows the searching and selection of astronomical objects to locate.
 It has multiple catalogs available (Messier, NGC, IC) and displays some basic information about each object.
 You can set filter criteria (Altitude, Magnitude, Object Type) to limit the objects surfaced via the search.

-The 'C' function keys will cycle through the various catalogs available.
+The _C_ function keys will cycle through the various catalogs available.
 The upper-left will show the count of filtered objects over the total number of objects in each catalog.

 ![Catalog screenshot](../images/screenshots/CATALOG_002_docs.png)

 Use the number keys to enter the id of the object you are looking for.
 As you type, any matching object will be displayed.
-Typing in 74 to look for Messier 74 will bring up Messier 7 and 74 in turn as you enter numbers.
+Typing in _74_ to look for Messier 74 will bring up Messier 7 and 74 in turn as you enter numbers.

 ![Catalog screenshot](../images/screenshots/CATALOG_003_docs.png) ![Catalog screenshot](../images/screenshots/CATALOG_004_docs.png)